Frequently Asked Questions

 Predoctoral students are also requested to submit a letter from their dissertation advisor.
 Decisions will be made twice per year on the basis of the applications received before the previous deadline.

 Please note that Department II (directed by Lorraine Daston) can no longer accept any applications due to its closure in 2019.
-Applications to other groups or departments should be sent by January 1, or June 1 every year, to the office of the Department or Research Group that you wish to apply for (or, for unsolicited applications to Department III, at this portal).
+Applications to other groups or departments should be sent by January 1, or June 1 every year, to the office of the Department I or Research Group that you wish to apply for (or, for unsolicited applications to Department III, via this portal).
 Applications to other email addresses might not be handled in a timely fashion.

 - On details, please consult the advertisement.